pjcarreira/software-engineering/eclipse-configuration/Eclipse Configuration Reference Guide.md

 * [Manually Configuring the Code Formater](#code_formatter_manually)

 ##Configuration files
-This guide is accompanied by the **configuration files** for Eclipse and for some of the recomended plugins.
+This guide is accompanied by the **configuration files** for Eclipse and for some of the recommended plugins.
 These files **are meant to be synchronized** with the detailed configuration descriptions herein.
-In pparticular:
+In particular:

-* The file [*eclipse-java-formater-config.xml*](./) should relfect the detailed configuration descriptions found in the [detailed configuration of the Code Formater](#code_formatter_manually).
+* The file [*eclipse-java-formater-config.xml*](./) should reflect the detailed configuration descriptions found in the [detailed configuration of the Code Formater](#code_formatter_manually).

 * The files [*eclipse-checkstyle-config-src.xml*](./) and [*eclipse-checkstyle-config-src.xml*](./) should reflect the [detailed configurations of the Checkstyle](#checkstyle_conf_file) plugin.